sungwoncho/factory-boy/README.md

 });
 ```

-All the logic related to building a post document lives in the 'post' factory.

-When a schema changes, you simply need to change the factory definition to
-pass all the validations, rather than performing a shot-gun surgery.

 Note that `FactoryBoy.build` returns a plain object without `_id`.
+This makes
+it easy to do things with it like shown above.

+* Insert test data

 You can also set up data for the test using `Factory.create`